 Potential future treatments

 In the future, people with diabetic nephropathy may benefit from treatments being developed using regenerative medicine.
 These techniques may help reverse or slow kidney damage caused by the disease.
 For example, some researchers think that if a person's diabetes can be cured by a future treatment such as pancreas islet cell transplant or stem cell therapy, kidney function may improve.
+These therapies, however, are still investigational.

 In addition, researchers are testing in people stem cells and several new medications for diabetic nephropathy.